sandark7/csso-loader/README.md

 Default: `true`

-The default is to use structure minimization for maximum compression.
+By default CSSO uses structure minimization for maximum compression.
 Pass `-restructure` instead if you want to disable this feature.

 ``` javascript